Open Observatory Every Wednesday Night

 click image for store webpage

 The Martz-Kohl Observatory has partnered with Falconer Printing to provide merchandise with our logo.
-Special edition Solar Eclipse Items are available for a limited time.
+Purchases can be shipped or picked-up locally.
+Some non-apparel items are for sale at the observatory.
 A portion of all proceeds is donated to the observatory.

 Library Telescope Loan Program